Influencer marketing is a powerful way to promote your brand.

 Simply put, if your outreach process isn’t effective, you won’t be able to build these relationships and start using them to grow your business.

-Using a tool like Respona, you’re able to find the people who might be interested in collaborating with you and start working with them.
+Using a tool like Respona, you’re able to find the people who might be interested in a collaboration with you and start working with them.
 So long as they aren’t in Facebook jail or have some other restriction on their social media accounts, you’re likely to have a mutually beneficial relationship.

-Our new, updated influencer research feature helps you find influencers easily and without having to spend hours vetting them; similar to what tools like BuzzSumo do.
+Our new, updated influencer research feature helps you find multiple influencers easily and without having to spend hours vetting them; similar to what tools like BuzzSumo do.

 Be sure to give it a try!